stripe/rainier/rainier-docs/src/main/tut/tour.md

 import com.stripe.rainier.compute._
 ```

-Together, those traits let you define bayesian models in Rainier.
+Together, those traits let you define Bayesian models in Rainier.
 To throw you a little bit into the deep end, here's a simple linear regression that we'll return to later.
 This probably won't entirely make sense yet.
 That's ok.
 Hopefully it will serve as a bit of a roadmap that put the rest of the tour in context as we build up to it.

 ```scala
 val data =  List((0,8), (1,12), (2,16), (3,20), (4,21), (5,31), (6,23), (7,33), (8,31), (9,33), (10,36), (11,42), (12,39), (13,56), (14,55), (15,63), (16,52), (17,66), (18,52), (19,80), (20,71))